 When you research the health of family members and those who came before us, don't hesitate to ask questions and be thorough.
 Note if there were any hysterectomies or any biopsies taken from family members and from where or if t here were any hospitalizations and for what?
 For those who passed away from cancers, see if you can get a copy of their medical records or A death certificate.

 If an individual has sustained colorectal, endometrial cancer or any other Lynch cancer and has been diagnosed with Lynch syndrome, that individual is referred to as a "Survivor."
 Prior to the diagnosis of Lynch syndrome, the tumor of the survivor may have been submitted for MSI testing or IHC testing.
-This process is basically a pathology test of the cancer to determine if characteristics of Lynch syndrome exist within it.
+This process is basically a pathology test of the cancer to determine if characteristics of Lynch syndrome exist.
 If those characteristics are identified, guidelines dictate the physician will refer the survivor for genetic testing or consultation with a genetic counselor for consideration of genetic testing of Lynch syndrome.
 Several major medical associations are calling for universal MSI -IHC testing of ALL colon and endometrial cancer tumors as a basic standard of care.
 It is becoming popular as a secondary means of testing for those who have an active cancer.

 If an individual has not sustained a Lynch cancer and has been diagnosed with Lynch syndrome, that person is referred to as a "Previvor."
 This means the diagnosed individual is at high risk for Lynch cancers and will need to participate in annual surveillance testing in the same manner as is afforded to survivors, in order to detect tumors before they become cancerous or metastasize into the body.